-This is an abridged version of the original “THE STORY OF BRIANTSPUDDLE – DORSETS 20TH CENTURY MODEL VILLAGE” written by two residents in 1983 to help raise funds for the village hall.
+This is an abridged version of the original “THE STORY OF BRIANTSPUDDLE – DORSETS 20TH CENTURY MODEL VILLAGE” written by two residents of the Dairy Ring, Campbell de Burgh and John Snoxell, in 1983 to help raise funds for the village hall.

 Since then more research has been undertaken and a book produced by Sue Taylor covering the whole Parish was made available in time for a Centenary Exhibition of the Bladen Estate held in the Briantspuddle village Hall in 2014 .
 Called “A Short history of Affpuddle, Pallington, Briantspuddle, Throop and Turnerspuddle” it is a fascinating compendium of information with many photographs ancient and modern and well worth a read if you can get hold of a copy.